 - Ooze Labs Chemistry Station (Potential For Chemical-Related Injuries)

 - Bunny Rabbit Cuddly Pillow (Potential For Suffocation)

 - Pop’n Fidget Spinners (Potential For Choking Injuries)

 - Black Panther Wakanda Battle Claws (Potential For Eye and Facial Injuries)

 Speak With a Winter Haven Product Liability Attorney

 Playing with unsafe, inappropriate, defective or recalled toys can have serious, even deadly, consequences.
 If your child has been injured by a toy and you suspect their injury or death was caused by the negligence on the part of a manufacturer, retailer or other party, you may be entitled to compensation for the damages your child has suffered by filing a product liability lawsuit.

 Tania Rivas and the Rivas Law Group represent parents and families of children who have been injured by a toy that is dangerous or defective.
 We possess the resources and skills to thoroughly investigate how the toy was designed, manufactured, marketed and distributed to determine if negligence was responsible for your child’s injuries.

-Our injury lawyers in Lakeland, FL, have the experience to handle even the most complex unsafe toy litigation.
+Our injury lawyers in Lutz, FL, have the experience to handle even the most complex unsafe toy litigation.
 Don’t put off seeking legal assistance; statute of limitations laws apply to personal injury cases.
 Contact us today to schedule a free consultation.